Aubs0618/SLE777_Group11_Assessment4/README.md

 download.file(URL,destfile="ecoli_cds.fa.gz")
 gunzip("ecoli_cds.fa.gz")
 ```
-#to check the downloaded file
+#to check the downloaded file whether the file is downloaded properly.
 ```{r}
 list.files()
 ```
-#to download Campylobacter coli (GCA_003780985) to the direcotory,move to the ensemble,search the bacteria for FASTA file and  select the folder destination and pase the URL
+#to download Campylobacter coli (GCA_003780985) to the direcotory, from the ensemble, FASTA file was searched and selected the folder destination and pase the URL.
 #the file then unzipped
 ```{r,campylobacter FASTA file download}
 URL=("https://ftp.ensemblgenomes.ebi.ac.uk/pub/bacteria/release-59/fasta/bacteria_46_collection/campylobacter_coli_gca_003780985/cds/Campylobacter_coli_gca_003780985.PDT000395653.1.cds.all.fa.gz")